Bounded pluriharmonic functions and holomorphic functions on Teichm\"uller space: Introduction

 \subsection{Results}

-In view of the history of the development of the function theory, one of our next tasks is to understand the boundary behavior of (pluri)harmonic or holomorphic functions on $\teich_{g,m}$.
+Given the natural development of the function theory, one of our next tasks is to understand the boundary behavior of (pluri)harmonic or holomorphic functions on $\teich_{g,m}$.

-Our main results deals with the radial limits for bounded pluriharmonic functions on the Teichm\"uller space $\teich_{g,m}$.
-As the preceding results, P. Fatou \cite{Fatou:1906} observes the existence of non-tangential limit for bounded harmonic functions on the unit disk $\mathbb{D}$ in $\mathbb{C}$.
-A. Kor{\'a}nyi \cite{Koranyi:1969} observes that bounded harmonic functions (in terms of the Bergman metric) admits the admissible limits (in the Kor{\'a}nyi sense).
+Our main results deal with the radial limits for bounded pluriharmonic functions on the Teichm\"uller space $\teich_{g,m}$.
+As the preceding results, P. Fatou \cite{Fatou:1906} observes the existence of non-tangential limit for bounded harmonic functions on the unit disk $\mathbb{D}$ in $\mathbb{C}$ (cf. \cite[VII, \S3]{Nevanlina:1970} and \cite[Theorem IV.6]{Tsuji:1959}.
+See also \cite[Theorem 3.8.11]{Helms:2014} for the general case).
+A. Kor{\'a}nyi \cite{Koranyi:1969} observes that bounded harmonic functions (in terms of the Bergman metric) admits the admissible limits (in the Kor{\'a}nyi sense) for the unit ball.
 E.M.
 Stein \cite{Stein:1972} discusses for the strictly pseudoconvex domains.
 The radial limits are mostly considered for holomorphic (pluriharmonic) functions on geometrically nice domains, for instance for convex domains (e.g. \cite{Bagemihl_Seidel:1954}, \cite{Hakim_Sibony:1987}).
 For general domains, the formulation of ``radial" seems to be a delicate issue.

-We call a function $u$ on $\teich_{g,m}$ \emph{has the radial limit} if there are a measurable function $u^*$ on $\partial\Bers{x_0}$ with respect to the pluriharmonic measure and a full-measure set $\mathcal{E}_0$ on the space $\mathcal{PMF}$ of projective measured foliations with respect to the Thurston measure such that for any $x\in \teich_{g,m}$ and for any $[F]\in \mathcal{E}_0$, the limit of $u$ along the Teichm\"uller ray associated to the Hubbard-Masur differential for $F$ on $x$ exists, and coincides with $u^*$ at the limit point of the Teichm\"uller ray in $\partial \Bers{x_0}$.
+We say that a function $u$ on $\teich_{g,m}$ \emph{has the radial limit} if there are a measurable function $u^*$ on $\partial\Bers{x_0}$ with respect to the pluriharmonic measure and a full-measure set $\mathcal{E}_0$ on the space $\mathcal{PMF}$ of projective measured foliations with respect to the Thurston measure such that for any $x\in \teich_{g,m}$ and for any $[F]\in \mathcal{E}_0$, the limit of $u$ along the Teichm\"uller ray associated to the Hubbard-Masur differential for $F$ on $x$ exists, and coincides with $u^*$ at the limit point of the Teichm\"uller ray in $\partial \Bers{x_0}$.
 We call the measurable function $u^*$ the \emph{radial limit} of $u$.
 Notice that the radial limit $u^*$ is assumed to be independent of the choice of the base point $x$.

 \begin{theorem}[Radial limit] Any bounded pluriharmonic function $u$ has the radial limit almost everywhere on $\partial \Bers{x_0}$ with respect to the pluriharmonic measure, and the radial limit function $u^*$ is in $L^\infty(\partial \Bers{x_0})$. \end{theorem}